arrow

 • Moved: Moved to Long Beach, California, 1941, Long Beach, Los Angeles, California, United States.

-• Moved: Moved to Burbank, California from Nebraska, After 3 Jun 1930, Burbank, Los Angeles, California, United States.
+• Moved: Moved to Burbank, California from Nebraska, Fall 1930, Burbank, Los Angeles, California, United States.

-Lula married Alexander L Johnson, son of John Jacob Johnson and Marie (Mary) B. Jensen, on 12 Feb 1912 in Grand Island, Hall, Nebraska, United States.
-(Alexander L Johnson was born on 28 Sep 1885 in Seward Co., Nebraska, United States, died on 30 May 1930 in North Platte, Lincoln, Nebraska, United States and was buried on 3 Jun 1930 in Newman Grove, Madison, Nebraska, United States.)
+Lula married Alexander L Johnson, son of John Jacob Johnson and Bodil Marie Jensen, on 14 Feb 1912 in Grand Island, Hall, Nebraska, United States.
+(Alexander L Johnson was born on 28 Sep 1885 in Seward, Nebraska, United States, died on 30 May 1930 in North Platte, Lincoln, Nebraska, United States and was buried on 3 Jun 1930 in Hope Cemetery, Newman Grove, Madison, Nebraska, United States.).
 The cause of his death was Heart attack resulting from ptomaine poisoning.

 • Alt.
 Marriage, 14 Feb 1911.